 To learn about disability rights trainings for local boards of elections or poll workers, please let us know.

 People with criminal convictions can vote.
 Individuals who were convicted of a misdemeanor or a violation are entitled to vote, even if they are still incarcerated (incarcerated individuals must vote by absentee ballot).
-People who have felony convictions but are not currently incarcerated or on parole are also entitled to vote, even if they are on probation.
+People who have felony convictions but are not currently incarcerated, and those whose voting rights have been restored while on parole, are also entitled to vote, even if they are on probation.
+If you’re on parole, to find out if you’ve received a conditional pardon that allows you to vote, you can look up your name using the Parolee Lookup feature of the DOCCS website or check with your parole officer.For more information, visit NYCLU’s page on voting after a felony conviction or the Brennan Center’s Information Page on Voting Rights Restoration in New York.

 For more information, visit NYCLU’s page on voting after a conviction, the League of Women Voter’s New York State Voting Guide for Individuals with Criminal Convictions or Those Detained in Jail or Prison, or the Brennan Center’s Information Page on Voting Rights Restoration in New York.